Rafael Ileto: Military and political career

 From commanding the Scout Ranger Regiment, Capt.
 Ileto was designated foreign affairs attaché to Saigon and Vientiane.
 After this diplomatic stint, he was assigned with once more to the GHQ J-2 Intelligence, as a staff officer.
 From there he was appointed as Operations Chief of the National Intelligence Coordinating Agency from 1959 to 1964.

 He again went back for further studies in 1965 in the Command and General Staff College in Fort Leavenworth, and later joined the Armed Forces of the Philippines Command and General Staff College at Fort Bonifacio.
 Thereafter, he became Commanding General of the 1st PhilippineC Zone, covering all provinces north of Manila before being promoted to Deputy Chief of Staff for Intelligence (J-2) in 1969.

 Col. Ileto once more returned to the United States to study under the Defense Resources Management Course at the University of Pittsburgh, Pennsylvania in 1969.
 From there Brig.
 Gen. Ileto was appointed Commanding General of the Philippine Army, a post which he held until 1971.
 When Pres.
 Ferdinand Marcos declared Martial Law on September 21, 1972, Ileto was one of the few generals who opposed the President, losing favor for the next series of promotions in the patronage politics that has already begun in the promotion system in the AFP.

 In 1973, Ileto became Deputy Chief of Staff of the AFP was then promoted to Major General, then Vice Chief of Staff as a Lieutenant General from 1975 until his retirement in 1978.
 Concurrent to this position, Gen. Ileto also served as the Philippine Ambassador to Iran and Turkey from 1975 to 1980, and to Thailand, Cambodia, and Laos from 1980 to 1986.

 During the People Power Revolution, Amb.
 Ileto played as mediator between the camp of Pres.
 Ferdinand Marcos and the opposition.
 Amb.
 Ileto was then appointed as Undersecretary of Defense by Pres.
 Corazon Aquino.

 Upon the resignation of Juan Ponce Enrile after an alleged coup attempt against Pres.
 Corazon Aquino, Ileto was appointed as the Secretary National Defense on November 23, 1986.
 He resigned from this government position after a falling out with the President on January 21, 1988.

+Ileto's grave at the Libingan ng mga Bayani.